thinkeyk/searchable/README.md

 This package creates a MySQL fulltext index for models and enables you to search through those.

+Original Package is ProVisionBG/searchable.
+Made a couple of changed to allow null object to dont crash the application

 ## Requirements

 - Laravel >= 5.7